I Decided (album): Critical reception

 Matthew Strauss of Pitchfork said, "While he has become incrementally more skilled over the years, not much else has changed.
 Throughout I Decided., Sean conflates the passing of time with growth and progress.
 Nothing on I Decided., however, suggests that he has gained perspective worth sharing or to which he should devote a whole album".
 S. David of Tiny Mix Tapes said, "He is not a bad rapper, simply an average evangelist, and I Decided. is the latest chapter in his average brand of hero-worshiping gospel.
 He is a welcome change from the inheritors and the try-hards; he brings a tired smile to the face".
 Writing for Rolling Stone, Brittany Spanos concluded: "As always, his earnestness is believable.
 Every moment he counts his blessings – like on the casually catchy single "Bounce Back" – you root for him.
 He embraces his underdog status, especially since he is most often pitted against and working with rap's biggest personalities, like Kanye West, Drake, and Kendrick Lamar.
 More often than not, however, he gets swallowed by the larger-than-life brands and presences of those he surrounds himself with, like Eminem who steals Sean's thunder with the quality, agility and fire of his guest verse on "No Favors"."

-Rankings
+Year-end lists

 Commercial performance

 I Decided debuted at number one on the US Billboard 200 chart, earning 151,000 album-equivalent units, (of which 65,000 were pure album sales) in its first week.
 This became Sean's second US number-one album.
 In its second week, the album dropped to number three on the chart, earning an additional 66,000 units.
 In its third week, the album dropped to number six on the chart, earning 49,000 more units.
 As of September 2017, the album has earned 724,000 album-equivalent units in the US.
 On October 25, 2017, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales, streaming and track-sales equivalent of over a million units in the United States.
 I Decided was ranked as the 20th most popular album of 2017 on the Billboard 200.